rybaier/evac-assistance-app/README.md

 - March 10th
     - create navbar using one of the 3 navigations( Drawer Naviagator may be best option)
         - connect navbar to all screens
 - March 11th
+    - fix errors
-    - Reach MVP
+    - build forms
+    -  make context crud functions for items and places
 - March 12th

 - March 13th
+     - Reach MVP
 - March 14th
 - March 15th
     - Stretch Goal and styling